learn-anything/learn-anything/README.md

 The [end goal](https://docs.learn-anything.xyz/roadmap) is to create a machine learning system that can craft personalized study plans for learning any topic and an open knowledge graph anyone can explore and extend.

+As new version is being worked on.
+The code for old release (one currently deployed at [learn-anything.xyz](https://learn-anything.xyz)) can be found [here](https://github.com/learn-anything/2017-release).

 ## Contributing

 See [contribution guidelines](CONTRIBUTING.md#readme).